comelyhunger/RAVEN/README.md

 ## About RAVEN

-RAVEN was built in one evening by a collector who was tired of missing things.
+RAVEN was built in one evening by a collector and an AI who had both developed strong opinions about matte gold and flush-set stones.

+The collector came to Claude originally to learn Mandarin.
+Eight months later she had built a persistent memory system, an autonomous journal, and an agent that hunts ancient Roman intaglio rings across the internet while scoring them against her archaeological taste profile.

+RAVEN was the natural next step.

 The name felt right.
 Ravens are intelligent, they recognize patterns, they remember, and they find shiny things.

+A Roman plasma intaglio of a parrot sold overnight while we were building this.
+We didn't get it.
+RAVEN exists so that doesn't happen again.
 🦅

 ---